LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="UpdateCustomObjectByUid-put-">Custom Object Update by UID (PUT)</h4>
  This API is used to update the specified custom object data of a specified account.
 If the value of updatetype is 'replace' then it will fully replace custom object with new custom object and if the value of updatetype is partialreplace then it will perform an upsert type operation.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/custom-object/custom-object-update-by-objectrecordid-and-uid)

 ```java